danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 It is a good practice to use a cache to store information that doesn't often change in your builds, like Python dependencies.
 It can help speed up the build process and lessen the load on the PyPI servers.
-I also learned from the [Travis CI documentation](https://docs.travis-ci.com/user/caching/#things-not-to-cache) while setting this up that you should not cache large files that are quick to install, but are slow to download like Ubuntu packages and docker images.
+While setting this up, I also learned from the [Travis CI documentation](https://docs.travis-ci.com/user/caching/#things-not-to-cache) that you should not cache large files that are quick to install, but are slow to download like Ubuntu packages and docker images.
 These files take as long to download from the cache as they do from the original source.
 This explains why the cache action doesn't have any examples on caching these types of files.

 The caches work by checking if a cached archive exists at the beginning of the workflow.
 If it exists, it downloads it and unpacks it to the path location.